With fractional shares, you can invest what you can afford.

 Banking and investing included

 We currently offer custodial accounts through our Stash+ subscription plan.
 This is our premium plan offering, and it includes all of the money management tools, features, and account types we offer on Stash.
-In addition to your custodial accounts, you’ll also get a no hidden fee bank account, personal brokerage account, retirement account (Roth or Traditional), the metal double Stock-Back® Card, and a monthly market insights report.
+In addition to your custodial accounts, you’ll also get a no hidden fee bank account, personal brokerage account, retirement account (Roth or Traditional), a Stock-Back® Card that earns double stock,1 and a monthly market insights report.

 Custodial accounts are only offered through our Stash+ subscription plan.
 Once you join Stash+, we’ll help walk you through the process of setting up your custodial account(s).
 To prepare, you’ll need the following information for each child: